CrewNestCrewNest

 What is the average lawn care cost per month?

-The average homeowner pays $100–$250 per month for lawn care, depending on lawn size and services included.
-Basic weekly mowing averages $120–$200/month.
-Full-service programs with mowing, fertilization, weed control, and seasonal cleanups average $200–$400/month.
-Prices vary significantly by region — Southern states are 10–20% lower than the Northeast.
+Most homeowners pay $100 to $250 per month for lawn care, depending on lawn size and services included.
+Basic weekly mowing usually runs $120 to $200/month.
+Full-service programs with mowing, fertilization, weed control, and seasonal cleanups commonly run $200 to $400/month.
+Prices vary by region, with Southern states generally lower than the Northeast.

-Most lawn care companies use per-visit pricing for mowing ($30–$80/visit) and either per-visit or seasonal packages for treatments.
+Most lawn care companies use per-visit pricing for mowing ($30 to $80/visit) and either per-visit or seasonal packages for treatments.
 Commercial properties are typically priced per acre or per visit with seasonal contracts.
 The most profitable approach is monthly packages that bundle mowing with fertilization, weed control, and seasonal services for predictable revenue.

 How much should I charge for lawn care as a new business?

-New lawn care businesses should charge $35–$55 per mowing visit for residential lawns.
-Start by calculating your costs (fuel, equipment wear, insurance, travel time) and add a 40–60% margin.
-Avoid racing to the bottom on price — most customers choose based on reliability, not the cheapest bid.
-Use per-square-foot pricing ($0.01–$0.03/sq ft for mowing) for consistent, defensible rates.
+New lawn care businesses commonly charge $35 to $55 per mowing visit for residential lawns.
+Start by calculating your costs (fuel, equipment wear, insurance, travel time) and add a healthy margin on top.
+Avoid racing to the bottom on price, since most customers choose based on reliability, not the cheapest bid.
+Per-square-foot pricing ($0.01 to $0.03/sq ft for mowing) keeps your rates consistent and defensible.

 Does lawn care cost more in the spring and summer?

 Lawn mowing prices are generally consistent throughout the growing season, but additional services spike in spring and fall.
-Spring cleanups cost $150–$400, fall leaf removal costs $200–$500, and aeration + overseeding runs $75–$200.
+Spring cleanups run $150 to $400, fall leaf removal runs $200 to $500, and aeration plus overseeding runs $75 to $200.
 Many companies offer seasonal packages that spread these costs evenly across the year.

 How much does fertilization and weed control cost?

-Professional lawn fertilization costs $50–$150 per application for a standard residential lawn.
-Most programs include 4–6 applications per year ($200–$700 annually).
+Professional lawn fertilization commonly runs $50 to $150 per application for a standard residential lawn.
+Most programs include 4 to 6 applications per year ($200 to $700 annually).
 Weed control is usually bundled with fertilization.
-DIY fertilizer costs $20–$50 per application in materials, but professional application is more precise and effective.
+DIY fertilizer costs $20 to $50 per application in materials, but professional application is more precise and effective.

 Related Guides